Colorado Convention Center: 2021 to 2023 expansion

 Starting in mid-2021 the convention center began construction on a new expansion project.
 Upon completion this will include new flexible meeting and ballroom space of approximately 85,000 square feet, 100,000 square feet of new pre-function and service space, and a 50,000 square foot outdoor terrace to be located on the roof of the existing convention center which will provide unobstructed views of both downtown and the mountains.
 In all, approximately 235,000 square feet of usable space will be added bringing the total usable floor area to around 2.5 million when the project is completed in 2023.
 This would make the facility the seventh largest in the U.S. using today's convention center statistics.
 The expansion will be completely integrated into the existing CCC footprint and involves no outward expansion of the current facility.

 Public art

 A public art collection is featured throughout the interior and exterior of the convention center.
 The most visible work is I See What You Mean by Lawrence Argent, located on the north east side of the convention center just to the left of the main entrance on 14th Street.
-Erected in June 2005, the 40 ft-tall polymer-concrete-clad sculpture is in the form of a lapis-lazuli-colored bear pushing its nose and paws against the glass facade, attempting to peer inside.
+Erected in June 2005, the 40 ft-tall polymer-concrete-clad sculpture is in the form of a lapis-lazuli-colored bear pushing its nose and paws against the glass facade, attempting to peek inside.
 Its installation was part of the Denver Office of Cultural Affairs' Public Art Program.
 This collection is featured on many of Denver's cultural tours.